 Kate is best known for her unique “doughnut economics” model, which emphasises the need to balance humanity’s needs with the health of the planet.
 She is the author of the internationally bestselling book Doughnut Economics: Seven Ways to Think Like a 21st Century Economist, a Professor of Practice at Amsterdam University of Applied Sciences, a Senior Teaching Fellow at Oxford University’s Environmental Change Institute, and a frequent contributor to the Guardian, New Statesman, and various TV and radio programmes.

-Professor Colin Campbell, CEO at The James Hutton Institute said, "We're very excited to announce Kate as the speaker for the 46th TB Macaulay Lecture.
-Her understanding and experience of economics, in particular Doughnut Economics, will be thought-provoking for all in attendance.
-We can't wait for what is sure to be another incredible and informative talk, bringing academia and the public together on the big issues affecting our land and people."
+Professor Colin Campbell, CEO at The James Hutton Institute said, "We were very excited to announce Kate as the speaker for the 46th TB Macaulay Lecture.
+Her understanding and experience of economics, in particular Doughnut Economics, has been thought-provoking for all in attendance."

 Edinburgh International Conference Centre